ryantd42/NY-Legislative-Git/2023/S1137A-2023/bill.md

- an  explanation  as  to which components will require repayment, (c) any expected student and/or family contribution, (d) campus-specific  gradu- ation, median borrowing, and loan default rates, [and] (e) THE ESTIMATED LOAN  REPAYMENT  IMPACT  USING  A  STANDARD  TEN YEAR REPAYMENT TERM AND ASSUMED INTEREST RATE ON THE CURRENT AMOUNT OF OUTSTANDING LOANS INCLUD- ING TOTAL EXPECTED PAYOFF AMOUNT INCLUSIVE OF  PRINCIPAL  AND  INTEREST, AND  EXPECTED  MONTHLY  PAYMENT, AND (F) any other information as deter- mined by the superintendent in consultation  with  the  president.
-Such standard  letter  shall  include  a glossary of standard terms and defi-
+ an  explanation  as  to which components will require repayment, (c) any expected student and/or family contribution, (d) campus-specific  gradu- ation, median borrowing, and loan default rates, [and] (e) THE ESTIMATED LOAN  REPAYMENT  IMPACT  USING ACTUAL TERMS, EXPECTED REPAYMENT SCHEDULE AND PAYOFF AMOUNTS OR, WHERE SUCH INFORMATION IS NOT AVAILABLE OR  FIXED IN  THE  LOAN  AGREEMENT, A STANDARD TEN YEAR REPAYMENT TERM AND ASSUMED

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04743-01-3
+  LBD04743-02-4
- S. 1137  2
+ S. 1137--A  2

- nitions used on such standard letter.
+ INTEREST RATE ON THE CURRENT AMOUNT OF OUTSTANDING LOANS INCLUDING TOTAL EXPECTED PAYOFF AMOUNT INCLUSIVE OF PRINCIPAL AND INTEREST, AND EXPECTED MONTHLY PAYMENT, AND (F) any other  information  as  determined  by  the superintendent  in consultation with the president.
+Such standard letter shall include a glossary of standard terms and definitions used on  such standard  letter.
 The  superintendent  shall publish and make available such standard letter by December thirty-first, two thousand fifteen  and thereafter.
-Each college,  vocational  institution, and  any other institution that offers an approved program as defined in section six hundred one of the education law shall utilize the  standard letter  issued  by the department of financial services in responding to all  undergraduate  financial  aid  applicants  for  the  two  thousand sixteen--two thousand seventeen academic year and thereafter.
-The super- intendent shall promulgate regulations implementing this section.
+Each college, vocational institution, and any other institu- tion  that  offers an approved program as defined in section six hundred one of the education law shall utilize the standard letter issued by the department of financial services  in  responding  to  all  undergraduate financial  aid  applicants  for  the  two thousand sixteen--two thousand seventeen academic year and thereafter.
+The superintendent shall promul- gate regulations implementing this section.
   § 2.
 This act shall take effect immediately.